guadalazzo/electrical-assignment-fa/README.md

 npm run test
 ```

-# The Fastned Charging Game
+# The F* Charging Game

-**This is the Fastned React assessment.
+**This is the F* React assessment.
 The assessment is intended to give us insights into your technical abilities,
 engineering approach, and general technical working habits.
 We view your performance on this assessment as indicative of
 the work you will deliver as a Front End engineer.**

 The assessment consists of an assignment to prepare beforehand and a presentation about your implementation of the
-assignment at Fastned’s office or through video conference.
+assignment at F*’s office or through video conference.

 We ask you to treat the assessment confidential so we can use it again in the future.
 Please submit your solution
 when you think it's ready.